h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 >
 > You can use URL placeholders for images as well, exactly like for links.

+> %warning%
+> Limitations on automatic image download
+>
+> {{hs}} will attempt to download all HTTP and HTTPS image links.
+Note that:
+>
+> * If no response is received within 5 seconds, the download will be aborted.
+> * Connecting through a proxy is currently not supported.
+> * To download an image via HTTPS, OpenSSL must be installed on your system.
+>
+> If {{hs}} is unable to download an image, it will leave it linked.

 #### Lists

 ##### Unordered Lists